 Congratulations on being accepted to study law!
 It is an amazing effort to make it through, especially with so many applicants these days.

-A common question from prospective (and anxious, nervous, terrified etc) law students is what should I be doing to prepare for law school.
-Not only that:
+A common question from prospective (anxious, nervous and/or terrified) law students is what should I be doing to prepare for law school?

 In my opinion, you don’t need to do much to prepare for law school.
 Just relax and enjoy this time before the work begins.